-The injectable form is heparin (or similar injections called low molecular weight heparins (LMWH)).
+The injectable form is heparin (or similar injections called low molecular weight heparins (LMWHs)).
 Standard heparin is given intravenously (IV), which means directly into a vein - usually in the arm.
-It is used for high-risk PEs and also in patients with certain medical problems - such as kidney (renal) failure.
-LMWH is injected into the skin on the lower abdomen.
+It is used for high-risk PEs and also in patients with certain medical problems - such as chronic kidney disease.
+LMWH is injected into the skin on the lower tummy (abdomen).
 There are different brands of heparin injection; the common ones you might see used are Clexane® and Fragmin®.

 Note: LMWH is also used, in lower doses, to try to prevent VTE (PEs and DVTs) in certain hospital inpatients, especially those who are having, or who have had, major surgery.

-A new drug called fondaparinux sodium (Arixtra®) can be given by injection in some circumstances, either to prevent VTE or treat a PE or DVT.
+A medicine called fondaparinux sodium (Arixtra®) can be given by injection in some circumstances, either to prevent VTE or treat a PE or DVT.

-The tablets or syrup are called warfarin.
+The tablets or syrup are often called warfarin.
+However, a medicine called rivaroxaban may be used instead of warfarin.
 Outside the UK, other medicines may be used which are similar to warfarin.
 They all belong to the group known as oral anticoagulants.